pachyderm/docs/content/2.4.x/enterprise/auth/authentication/connectors/_index.md

 weight: 2
 ---

-You can enable your users to authenticate to Pachyderm using their favorite Identity Providers using the steps in this guide.
+You can enable users to authenticate to a Pachyderm cluster using their favorite Identity Providers by following the steps in this guide.

 ## Before You Start